Urke011/Basic-HTML-and-CSS-Webpage/README.md

 # Basic-HTML-and-CSS-Webpage

-A simple internet site using only Html and Css(without flex, grid...)
+A simple internet site using only Html and Css